 What to do if your mortgage changes hands

-Confirm method of payment is set up so the new lender or servicer receives payment on time
+2. Confirm your former method of payment is set up so the new lender or servicer receives payment on time

-Make sure the new mortgage company has a copy of the Declarations Page from your insurance policy
+3. Make sure the new servicer has a copy of the declarations page from your insurance policy

-Contact your new mortgage company a week or two after making your first payment to make sure they received your payment
+5. Contact your new lender or servicer a week or two after making your first payment to make sure they received your payment